Purpose now email book

 Enterprise Branded Apps

-Disciple is an online community platform that lets you build a customized community space, adding features of your own brand.
-And it comes with the features of a community platform, things like an activity feed, discussion forums, Q&As, and content creation–text, videos, and images.
+Disciple is an enterprise community software with a community platform, things like an activity feed, discussion forums, Q&As, and content creation–text, videos, and images.

 Disciple Community